Yudhishthirsh/linkedINDataScraper/README.md

 1) Open the project and go to the LinkedlnProfileUrlScraper in your windows terminal or on linux operating system.

-2) Install Python virtual environment, scrapy package in pycharm, install instaloader package using pip install instaloader , install pandas into the terminal using pip install pandas command in the Terminal or cli to install all these packages use command:
+2) Install all the required python packadges using below command:

         pip install -r requirements.txt